Total tourism & leisure industry M&A deals in April 2020 worth $805.98m were announced globally, according to GlobalData’s deals database.

 Copy and paste the code below into your website to display the chart.

-The value marked an increase of 48.2% over the previous month and a drop of 52.4% when compared with the last 12-month average, which stood at $4.95bn.
+The value marked a decrease of 67.3% over the previous month and a drop of 87.3% when compared with the last 12-month average, which stood at $6.36bn.

-Comparing deals value in different regions of the globe, North America held the top position, with total announced deals in the period worth $1.77bn.
-At the country level, the US topped the list in terms of deal value at $1.77bn.
+Comparing deals value in different regions of the globe, Asia-Pacific held the top position, with total announced deals in the period worth $319.96m.
+At the country level, China topped the list in terms of deal value at $319.96m.

-In terms of volumes, Europe emerged as the top region for tourism & leisure industry M&A deals globally, followed by North America and then Asia-Pacific.
+In terms of volumes, Asia-Pacific emerged as the top region for tourism & leisure industry M&A deals globally, followed by North America and then Europe.

-The top country in terms of M&A deals activity in April 2019 was the US with 17 deals, followed by the UK with nine and India with four.
+The top country in terms of M&A deals activity in April 2020 was the US with 11 deals, followed by China with six and the UK with four.

-The combined value of the top five tourism & leisure industry M&A deals stood at $2.13bn, against the overall value of $2.36bn recorded for the month.
-The top announced tourism & leisure industry M&A deal tracked by GlobalData in April 2019 was Sonic Financial’s $837.46m stake acquisition of Speedway Motorsports.
+The combined value of the top five tourism & leisure M&A deals stood at $710.72m, against the overall value of $805.98m recorded for the month.

 This analysis considers only announced and completed deals from the GlobalData financial deals database and excludes all terminated and rumoured deals.
 Country and industry are defined according to the headquarters and dominant industry of the target firm.
 The term ‘acquisition’ refers to both completed deals and those in the bidding stage.